 The Scene: Family Time Sunset

-The View: This rooftop bar is attached to the Historic Hurricane Seafood Restaurant and has been drawing droves since 1977 when the restaurant first opened at Pass-a-Grille Beach.
-The restaurant is classic gulf coast Florida with a menu of enough seafood dishes to keep you full through next hurricane season.
+The View: Attached to the Historic Hurricane Seafood Restaurant, this rooftop bar has been drawing droves since 1977, when the restaurant first opened at Pass-a-Grille Beach.
+The restaurant is classic Gulf Coast Florida, with a menu of enough seafood dishes to keep you full through next hurricane season.
 The rooftop bar’s atmosphere is much of the same with a daily band that plays reggae and beach themed music.
-The rooftop piece de resistance is the sunset view.
-So, it only makes sense that they pass out brochures listing sunset times for each day of the week along with drink and food specials.
+The rooftop piece de resistance is the sunset view over the waves of the Gulf of Mexico, so it only makes sense that they pass out brochures listing sunset times for each day along with drink and food specials.
 Happy hour is Monday through Friday 12 p.m. to 6 p.m.
 The closer it gets to sunset, the more packed the bar gets, so plan accordingly.